How to Use Rosemary Oil for Natural Hair Growth

 Choosing the Right Rosemary Oil

 Not all rosemary oils are created equal.
-Look for pure, therapeutic-grade rosemary essential oil that's been steam-distilled.
+Look for pure, proper quality rosemary essential oil that's been steam-distilled.
 Avoid anything with synthetic fragrances or additives.
 The bottle should be dark glass to protect the oil from light degradation, and always check the latin name: Rosmarinus officinalis.

 Dilution Guidelines for Safe Use

 This is non-negotiable—never use rosemary oil neat on your scalp.
-A safe dilution ratio is 2-3 drops per tablespoon of carrier oil.
+A generally recommended dilution ratio is 2-3 drops per tablespoon of carrier oil.
 For sensitive scalps, start with just 1 drop per tablespoon.
 Your skin will thank you for taking this precaution seriously.

 Carrier Oils to Pair with Rosemary Oil

-Carrier oils aren't just for dilution—they bring their own hair benefits to the party: • **Jojoba oil**: Mimics your scalp's natural sebum perfectly • **Coconut oil**: Provides deep moisturising and penetrates the hair shaft • **Argan oil**: Adds shine and helps with hair elasticity • **Sweet almond oil**: Gentle and nourishing for sensitive scalps
+Carrier oils aren't just for dilution—they bring their own hair benefits to the party: • **Jojoba oil**: Similar to your scalp's natural sebum • **Coconut oil**: Provides deep moisturizing and penetrates the hair shaft • **Argan oil**: Adds shine and helps with hair elasticity • **Sweet almond oil**: Gentle and nourishing for sensitive scalps

 There are several ways to incorporate rosemary oil into your haircare routine, and the best method depends on your hair type, lifestyle, and personal preferences.
 Each application method offers different benefits, so you might find that mixing and matching techniques works best for your hair goals.